MarceloZardoBR/typescript-shirt-ecommerce/README.md

 2 - You will need to have MongoDB in you machine or in a docker..

-3 - Run "yarn dev:server" for backend and "yarn start"
+3 - Run "yarn dev:server" for backend and "yarn start" for frontend

 ## Developed By